 Chapter Author, in Title of book, ed.
 Book Editor(s), Publisher, Place of publication, Edition (if not the first), year, chapter number, pages.

 M. J. White, in Chemical Information for Chemists: A Primer, ed.
 J. N. Currano and D. L. Roth, RSC Publishing, Cambridge, 2014, ch.
 3, pp.53-90.

 Note that 'ed.' to indicate an edited book remains ed. not eds. where there are multiple editors.

 Journal articles (online and in print) should be referenced as:

-Authors, Abbreviated Journal Title, year, volume number, page numbers.
+Authors, Abbreviated Journal Title (in italics), year, volume number (in bold), page numbers.

 P. M. Keane, F. E. Poynton, J. P. Hall, I. P. Clark, I. V. Sazanovich, M. Towrie, T. Gunnluagsson, S. J. Quinn, C. J. Cardin and J. M. Kelly, J. Phys.
 Chem.
 Lett., 2012, 6, 734-738.